 Thousands of stores are experiencing the omnichannel journey with Shopify POS.
 Yet is it your ideal choice for a seamless POS app?
 Today, we will provide you with thorough Shopify POS reviews so you can decide on your own!

 The beginning of Shopify Point of Sale

 With the booming of online shopping, store owners have quickly understood the importance of connecting their online and offline platforms.
-This innovative idea is not only the trend among merchants but also eCommerce platform providers.
+This innovative idea is not only the trend among merchants but also among eCommerce platform providers.
 A way to differentiate a great eCommerce platform with others is its ability to develop, provide and integrate with various supporting tools.

 If you haven’t noticed yet, many store owners are now shifting to Shopify.
 More than one million businesses in 175 countries are powering their eCommerce business by Shopify.
-Flexible and user-friendly, this platform has risen to be the favourite choice of retailers all over the world.
+Flexible and user-friendly, this platform has risen to be the favorite choice of retailers all over the world.